marksteele/musakbox/README.md

 * Regular stuff: repeat, shuffle, seek, mute
 * Lock screen controls
 * Can be installed as Chrome app (Chrome Desktop & Android)
+* Cache management

 # TODO

+* Better cache management (playlists/songlist persistent keys in cache)
 * Media uploads (easy-ish, have done this before)
 * Good sync solution (easy enough to automate with a cron-job...)
-* Native apps ..work in progress, have prototypes with Electron ap (medium))
+* Native apps ..work in progress, have prototypes with Electron ap (medium)
-* Handle offline mode... when song missing skip to next cached song, prevent metadata operations, prevent cache clearing, prevent pre-caching (easy)
+* Handle offline mode... when song missing skip to next cached song
 * Media keys (should be do-able) -- Ugh. what a PITA.
 Can't get it to work.
 * When pre-caching a bunch of songs, the SW appears to get stuck sometimes.
 Should re-factor to open a bi-directional channel with the front-end and limit concurrent requests, with timeouts and retries.
 * Better detection/handling of failed requests.
 Ex: detect logged in state when requests fail with 400 errors and refresh token (if token refreshable).